 Hybrid systems combining discrete and continuous dynamics arise as mathematical models of various artificial and natural systems, and as approximations to complex continuous systems.
 They have been used in various domains, including avionics, robotics and bioinformatics.
-Reachability analysis has been the principal research question in the verification of hybrid systems, even if it is a well-known result that for most non-trivial subclasses of hybrid systems reachability and most verification questions are undecidable.
-Various decidable subclasses have, subsequently, been identified, including timed [AD94] and rectangular automata [HKPV95], hybrid automata with linear vector fields [LPY01], piecewise constant derivative systems (PCDs) [MP93] and polygonal differential inclusion systems (SPDIs) [ASY01].
+Reachability analysis has been the principal research question in the verification of hybrid systems, even if it is a well-known result that for most subclasses of hybrid systems most verification questions are undecidable.
+Various decidable subclasses have, subsequently, been identified, including timed [AD94] and rectangular automata [HKPV95], hybrid automata with linear vector fields [LPY01], piecewise constant derivative systems (PCDs) [MP93] and polygonal hybrid systems (SPDIs) [ASY01].